AkiraHakuta/antlr4_Python3_examples/07_PyEmbInTxt/README.md

 ## PyEmbInTxt

-"PyEmbInTxt" runs Python code embedded in text file and replaces it with output.
+"PyEmbInTxt" is a converter that runs Python code embedded in text file and replaces it with the output.

 - PyEmbInTxt.g4